 [Disclaimer: The Regenexx® same-day procedures are performed in the United States.
 The Regenexx-C cultured stem cell procedure is only offered outside the U.S. through independently owned and operated medical services providers operating exclusively in countries that allow autologous cultured cells to be used through their local regulatory structure.
 These service providers are not part of nor affiliated with the Centeno-Schultz Clinic nor any U.S. Regenexx Network provider.
 The Regenexx-C procedure licensed by these entities is not approved by the U.S. FDA for use in the United States.]

 Blood Draws – What to Expect

 Many patients ask why we need to draw blood and how much is taken.
-Blood is drawn from a vein in your arm and the amount drawn can vary significantly based on the type of procedure and your body weight, we also do a blood draw for the post-injection portion of our stem cell procedure protocol.
+Blood is drawn from a vein in your arm and the amount drawn can vary significantly based on the type of procedure and your body weight, we also do a blood draw for the post-injection portion of our patented protocol.
 The growth factors that we use to grow your stem cells and enhance your procedure are contained in your blood platelets.
 These same growth factors and blood platelets are used for our platelet rich plasma and platelet lysate procedures.
 More information on platelet procedures can be found here.